Football in Mexico: National teams

-History
+Amateur era

-Football was introduced to Mexico by emigrant miners from Cornwall, England at the end of the 19th century.
+Football was introduced to Mexico by emigrant miners from Cornwall and other parts of the United Kingdom at the end of the 19th century.
+In 1892, Pachuca was the first football club founded in Mexico.
 In the early 1900s, football was used as a method to "indoctrinate modern labor practices" such as teamwork and competition within a set of rules upon the Mexican workers.
-By 1902 a five-team league emerged with a strong English influence.

-Many of the early football teams were affiliated with corporations.

-The first amateur league created in Mexico was the Liga Mexicana de Football Amateur Association in 1902, organized by the Asociación de Aficionados de México en la Liga de Football (The Mexico Amateur Association in the Football League).
+In 1902, a five-clubs league emerged with a strong English influence.
+Many of the early football clubs were affiliated with corporations.
+The first amateur football league created in Mexico was the Liga Mexicana de Football Amateur Association in 1902, organized by the Asociación de Aficionados de México en la Liga de Football (The Mexico Amateur Association in the Football League).
+In 1920, the Liga Nacional was the second amateur football league in Mexico.

-The first football federation in Mexico was founded in 1922, known as Federación Mexicana de Football Asociación.
-The following year changed its name to Federación Central de Fútbol.
+The first governing body of football in Mexico was founded in 1922, it was named Federación Mexicana de Football Asociación, and the following year changed its name to Federación Central de Fútbol.
+The first competition organized by the unofficial and defunct federation was the Campeonato de Primera Fuerza in 1922, later renamed Liga Mayor in 1931.

-The current Federación Mexicana de Fútbol (FMF) was established in 1927 and later affiliated with FIFA in 1929.
+The current Federación Mexicana de Fútbol (FMF) was officially established in 1927, affiliated with FIFA in 1929 and a founding member of CONCACAF in 1961.
+From 1927 to 1943, the FMF organized the Campeonato de Primera Fuerza/Liga Mayor, and also the amateur era of the Copa México (1932–1942).

-Mexican football stadiums
+Stadiums

-Stadiums with a capacity of 40,000 or higher are included.
+Stadiums with a capacity of 40,000 or higher: